 Lastly, and to no surprise, we have the Upper East Side, home to Museum Mile and the Gold Coast.
 The latter is an enclave that stretches from Fifth Avenue to Lexington Avenue and 59th and 96th Streets.
 Many of its buildings are stately prewar co-ops that command some of the highest prices in the city.
 The former is the famous stretch of Fifth Avenue, fronting Central Park.
 Here you can find one of the densest concentrations of culture in the world.
 The Solomon R. Guggenheim Museum, the Metropolitan Museum of Art, the Museum for African Art, and the Goethe Institute can all be found here.
 It’s the neighborhood with the highest percentage of residents, about 44%, who have a household income above $200,000.

-The UES is also where most condominium sales transactions closed last quarter; 14% of all co-op sales closing there.
-The 3Q also saw the average sales price increase by 38% year-over-year, from $2.1 million to $2.9 million, thanks in large part to closings ay 520 Park Avenue.
+The UES is also where most condominium sales transactions closed last quarter; 14% of all co-op sales closed.
+The 3Q also saw the average sales price increase by 38% year-over-year, from $2.1 million to $2.9 million, thanks largely to closings ay 520 Park Avenue.
 Median sales prices for condos were $1.6 million; co-ops were $992,000.